Cardiff School of Management>Courses>Business and Management (with specialist pathways) - BA (Hons) Degree

 • People Management and Engagement (Human Resource Management)

-• Intercultural Awareness for Business (International Trade)
+• Intercultural Awareness for Business (International Supply Chain and Logistics Management)

 Year Three (Level 6)